Walter Kutschmann

 Walter Kutschmann (24 July 1914 – 30 August 1986) was a German SS-Untersturmführer and Gestapo officer, a member of an Einsatzkommando, based first in Lwów, Poland (today Lviv, Ukraine), and later in Drohobycz.
-He was responsible for the massacre of 1,500 Polish Jews in Lwów, Poland, in the years 1941–42.
+He was responsible for the massacre of 1,500 Polish Jews in Lwów in the years 1941–1942.
+Kutschmann fled to Argentina using an assumed name in 1948 and lived undetected until 1975.
+When his true identity was discovered that year, he avoided arrest and evaded capture until 1985.
+Kutschmann was tracked down and arrested by Interpol that year, but he died in custody before he could be extradited to West Germany to face trial.

-Life
+Early life and career

 Walter Kutschmann was born in Dresden in 1914, the son of a dentist.
 In 1928, he joined the Hitler Youth.
 In 1932, he enlisted in the Luftwaffe, in which he served until 1936.
-He began to study law, but left this career path to join the Condor Legion, loyal to the forces of Francisco Franco in Spain, participating in the Spanish Civil War.
-There he was later the third secretary of the German Consulate in Cádiz.
+Kutschmann began to study law, but left this career path to join the Condor Legion, loyal to the forces of Francisco Franco in Spain, participating in the Spanish Civil War.
+There he was later the third secretary of the German consulate in Cádiz.
 Kutschmann was a relative latecomer to the Nazi Party (membership number 7,475,729) and the SS (membership number 404,651).

+Wartime criminal activity in Poland and Ukraine

-At the start of the Second World War, he moved to Leipzig, where he joined the SiPo (Security Police) forces commanded by Karl Eberhard Schöngarth.
-Kutschmann was promoted to SS-Untersturmführer and was the commanding officer of an Einsatzgruppe that operated in Drohobycz, Poland.
-Under his leadership, the Einsatzgruppe carried out the massacre of Lwów professors in 1941.
+At the start of the Second World War, he moved to Leipzig, where he joined the local SiPo (Security Police) forces commanded by Karl Eberhard Schöngarth.
+Kutschmann was promoted to SS-Untersturmführer and was the commanding officer of an Einsatzkommando unit that operated in Drohobycz, Poland.
+Under his leadership, they carried out the massacre of Lwów professors in 1941.
 In 1942, he ordered the murder of 1,500 Polish intellectuals in the Lwów region, in Brzeziny and Podhajce in what is now part of Ukraine.
 Witnesses said the Ukrainians who were ordered to dig the graves for the killings were themselves later slain on Kutschmann's orders.
-Witnesses also claim that Kutschmann shot a 17 or 18-year-old Jewish housemaid in Drohobycz in 1941, after he accused her of having transmitted a venereal disease to him.
+Witnesses also claim that Kutschmann shot a 17 or 18-year-old Jewish housemaid in Drohobycz in 1941, where he headed the local Gestapo office, after he accused her of having transmitted a venereal disease to him.
 In 1944, on the orders of intelligence officer Hans Günther von Dincklage, he was transferred to Paris, where he was briefly associated with Coco Chanel during Operation Modellhut.
-While in France at the end of 1944, Kutschmann defected to seek refuge in Vigo, Spain under the guise of a Carmelite friar named Pedro Ricardo Olmos, residing in Vigo.
+While in France at the end of 1944, Kutschmann defected to seek refuge in Vigo, Spain under the fake identity of a Carmelite friar named Pedro Ricardo Olmo, residing in Vigo.